Woman faced $50K fine for missing shingle after bylaw complaint | CBC News

 "I don't think this is what we foresaw," said the lawyer who teaches municipal law at the University of Ottawa.

-Émard-Chabot was an Ottawa city councillor from 1994-2000 and said during that time the city moved to cut costs, reducing the number of patrolling bylaw officers and shifting from proactive bylaw enforcement to a complaint-driven system.
+Émard-Chabot was an Ottawa city councillor from 1994-2000 and said during that time, the city moved to cut costs by reducing the number of patrolling bylaw officers and shifting from proactive bylaw enforcement to a complaint-driven system.

-The law professor suggested that rather than enforcement by complaint when resources are stretched, a "healthier," more just system would be for the department to choose one or two enforcement priorities, addressing them on a community-wide level.
+The law professor suggested that rather than enforcement-by-complaint when resources are stretched, a "healthier," more just system would be for the department to choose one or two enforcement priorities and address them on a community-wide level.

-"If the bylaw reflects values and priorities that are out in the community, then it deserves to be enforced throughout," he said.
+"If the bylaw reflects values and priorities that are out in the community, then it deserves to be enforced throughout."